Puu Heleakala

 No analysis available

-I searched the public remarks for parking fee language such as monthly parking charge, rental parking, or additional cost.
-The listings repeatedly mention assigned parking stalls, garages, or open parking, but none state a separate monthly fee.
+I searched the public remarks for parking-fee language such as monthly parking cost, additional parking charge, or parking rental, and found none.
+The listings consistently mention assigned parking stalls, two-car garages, or open parking, but do not state any separate parking fee.

 No analysis available